Developer Guide¶

 Branch Policy¶

-as a PR.
+All new development takes place on <feature> branches off main.
+Once feature development on the branch is complete, the feature branch is submitted to main as a PR.
 The PR is reviewed by maintainers and regression testing by the CI build occurs.

-branch must be done through an approved PR.
+Changes to the main branch must be done through an approved PR.
 Delete branches after merging to keep the repository clean.

 See Release Process for related information.